 When can I arrive on campus?

-You cannot check into your dormitory until the Wednesday prior to the beginning of classes.
 Please consult the academic and exchange calendars for an exact date.

 Which airport should I fly into?